Coronavirus: Employees: work changes

 We can see that Luke has overpaid £144.20 in tax (£556.20 less £412).
 This is because up until 13 March (week 49 of the tax year), Luke had only been given 49 chunks of his personal allowance (£11,778), whereas actually he is due £12,500.

 P800s are usually issued in the summer months following the end of the tax year.
-If you do not want to wait until then, you should be able to prompt HMRC to reconcile your position/issue your refund by contacting them (however they will probably not be able to action your request until after 6 April 2020).
+If you do not want to wait until then, you should be able to prompt HMRC to reconcile your position/issue your refund by contacting them.
 There is more information on how to do this, including example letters, in our tax basics section.

 You should note that if you are expecting a P11D (a benefits in kind statement) for 2019/20, these are not due until 6 July 2020, so HMRC may not be able to reconcile your position/issue your refund before then.

-If you have finished working for your employer completely, and can't wait for your P800 calculation, you can ask HMRC to issue your refund by using form P50 (although this can be used to trigger in-year refunds, as we are so close to the end of the tax year, you may find that you have to wait until the end of the tax year for your refund anyway).
+If you continued to work from 6 April, but finish working for your employer completely, you might be able to ask HMRC to issue you a refund of 2020/21 tax paid by using form P50.
+This can be used to trigger in-year refunds, rather than having to wait until the end of the tax year.

 You should not need to send in your P45, however if the details on your form P50 do not match HMRC payroll records, then you may be asked to send it in – so keep it somewhere safe.

-Note: you cannot use form P50 if you are claiming, or intending to claim certain taxable state benefits (such as Jobseeker's Allowance or contributory/new style Employment and Support Allowance) or expect to receive other taxable income (such as from a works pension) before the end of the tax year.
-You will have to wait for the P800 calculation.
+⚠️ Note: you cannot use form P50 if you are claiming, or intending to claim certain taxable state benefits (such as Jobseeker's Allowance or contributory/new style Employment and Support Allowance) or expect to receive other taxable income (such as from a works pension) before the end of the tax year.
+In that case, you would give your P45 to the Jobcentre when you claim the benefit or give it to your new employer or pension provider.
+Your earnings and tax paid to date, together with your existing tax code, should then be factored into the tax taken from the new source of income.

 What if I'm laid-off/made redundant?